 See Big Cats and Bears

-Open Wednesday through Sunday, Big Cat Habitat and Gulf Coast Sanctuary provides care and home to large-animal rescues.
+Open Wednesday through Sunday, Big Cat Habitat and Gulf Coast Sanctuary cares for large-animal rescues.
 The sanctuary serves as a long-term home for large animals as well as educates visitors about conservation.

 Exhibits include several types of tigers, lions, bears, primates and birds.
-While exploring, visitors can attend a daily show, which places them up-close with exotic birds, big cats and Chance the chimpanzee.
-In addition, kids will love the onsite petting zoo where they can see goats, llamas, emu and chickens.
+While exploring, visitors attend daily shows, which places them up-close with exotic birds, big cats and Chance the chimpanzee.
+In addition, kids love the on-site petting zoo where they see goats, llamas, emu and chickens.

 Ranked as one of the top Sarasota attractions for families, Sarasota Jungle Gardens delights parents and kids alike.
 Explore, learn and play as exhibits showcase plants, insects and animals.
-Sarasota Jungle Gardens houses more than 200 animals and offers shows every 20 minutes that are suited for all ages.
+Sarasota Jungle Gardens houses more than 200 animals and offers all-ages shows every 20 minutes.

-Animal exhibits include large birds, lemurs, tortoises, reptiles and more.
-Located on the north side of the park, check out the Butterfly Garden to see lots of butterflies, flowers, palms and ferns.
+Animal exhibits include large birds, lemurs, tortoises and reptiles.
+Located on the north side of the park, check out Butterfly Garden to see lots of butterflies, flowers, palms and ferns.
 Other fun activities include hand-feeding flamingos, exploring the petting zoo, and holding snakes and lizards.

 Play at the Park

-Other fun activities include bicycling, birding, camping and learning about the Sarasota area at the interpretive exhibit.
+Other fun activities include bicycling, birding, camping and learning at the interpretive exhibit.
 To add to the adventure, book a one-hour boat tour on some of the largest airboats in the world.
-The park offers both boat and tram tours that head into the backcountry for a scenic cruise full of wildlife and natural attractions.
+The park offers both boat and tram backcountry tours that head into natural attractions and offer wildlife sightseeing options.

-Relax and reconnect with nature at Marie Selby Botanical Gardens, located on the Sarasota Bay.
-Showcasing 15 acres of tropical plants, the gardens provide an outdoor oasis for all visitors to enjoy.
+Relax and reconnect with nature at Marie Selby Botanical Gardens, located on Sarasota Bay.
+Showcasing 15 acres of tropical plants, the gardens provide an outdoor oasis for everyone to enjoy.
 While visiting this favorite among Sarasota outdoor attractions, see the tropical conservatory, towering bamboo, a fern garden and koi pond.

-Families with children should stop by the Ann Goldstein’s Children’s Rainforest Garden, one of the attraction’s latest additions.
-Children can climb the 100-year-old Banyan tree, see waterfalls, walk the rope bridge and try hands-on activities.
+Families with children should stop by Ann Goldstein’s Children’s Rainforest Garden, one of the attraction’s latest additions.
+Children climb the 100-year-old Banyan tree, see waterfalls, walk the rope bridge and try hands-on activities.
 Tour options include self-guided and guided and accommodate groups larger than 10 people.
-Those planning to tour the gardens should also bring a camera, insect repellent, sunscreen, hat and sunglasses.
+Those touring the gardens should also bring a camera, insect repellent, sunscreen, hat and sunglasses.

 Catch a Baseball Game

-Spring welcomes baseball fans to watch the Baltimore Orioles train at Ed Smith Stadium.
-In 2010, the MLB team moved its operations to Sarasota bring baseball to more than 640,000 fans.
+Spring welcomes baseball fans to watch Baltimore Orioles at Ed Smith Stadium.
+In 2010, this MLB team moved its spring training operations to Sarasota bringing baseball to more than 640,000 fans.
 The stadium features lots of seating, an on-site lounge and architecture that represents the area.
 Don’t forget to keep an eye out for The Bird, an Oriole bird mascot that has delighted fans since 1979.

 Shop Local at Siesta Key Village

 For a local shopping experience, visit Siesta Key Village.
-The village houses more than 75 shops, restaurants and businesses and is situation on the shores of the Gulf of Mexico.
-Shop for souvenirs and gifts at Siesta Beach Treasures, Siesta T’s and Hurricane Rita’s Gifts.
+Ranked among the best Sarasota outdoor attractions, the village has more than 75 shops, restaurants and businesses near Gulf of Mexico.
+Shop for souvenirs and gifts at Siesta Beach Treasures, Siesta T’s, and Hurricane Rita’s Gifts.

-Visitors will also find places for groceries, flowers, jewelry, beachwear, fashion and more.
-Restaurants in the Siesta Key Village range from Old Salty Dog and European Food and Deli to Arnie’s Patio Grill.
-In addition, a large collection of businesses operate in the village and include Realtors, spas, nail salons, banks and medical providers.
+Visitors also find places for groceries, flowers, jewelry, beachwear and fashion.
+Restaurants in Siesta Key Village range from Old Salty Dog and European Food and Deli to Arnie’s Patio Grill.
+In addition, a large collection of businesses operate in the village and include real estate agents, spas, nail salons, banks and medical providers.

 Tour St. Armands Circle

 St. Armands also houses a large collection of restaurants.
 For a sit-down meal, stop by Tommy Bahama or Columbia Restaurant.
-Then enjoy sweet treats from popular names such as Gigi’s Cupcakes, Kilwin’s Chocolates and the Fudge Factory.
-In addition to shops and restaurants, guests can also make appointments for massages or skin care treatments at one of the onsite spas.
+Then enjoy sweet treats from well known Gigi’s Cupcakes, Kilwin’s Chocolates and Fudge Factory.
+In addition to shops and restaurants, guests can make appointments for massages or skin care treatments at one of the spas.